CDrummond/musly-server/README.md

 ./musly-server.py --analyse /path/to/music/folder
 ```

-This takes about 50 minutes to process 20k tracks.
-The process analyses tracks,
+This takes between 1 and 2 hours to process 25k tracks.
+The process analyses
-adds them to musly, intialises musly's 'jukebox' style with 1000 random tracks,
+tracks, adds them to Musly, intialises Musly's 'jukebox' style with 1000 random
-and extracts certain tags.
+tracks, and extracts certain tags.
 If re-run new tracks will be added, and old
 (non-existant) will be removed.
 Pass `--keep-old` to keep these old tracks.

-To analyse the musly path stored in the config file, the following shortcut can
+To analyse the Musly path stored in the config file, the following shortcut can
 be used:

 ```